 We don’t know for how long Letscom fitness tracker has been in the market.
 But we’re confident that this is the best digital watch your child needs to stay active and grow into a healthy human being.

 Its ability to count steps, calories burned, and time exercised enables you to know how much effort your boys or girls put into their workout.
 And by monitoring deep, light, and wake-sleep patterns, it’s easy to know if your little one’s getting enough sleep or otherwise.

 Even with tons of smart features built-in, this kids’ activity tracker has its limitations.
 The heart rate monitor is okayish.
 The screen is hard to swipe.
 And sometimes you’ll encounter data synch issues.

-It neither detects nor counts number of stairs climbed.
+It neither detects nor counts the number of stairs climbed.
 So if this is an important metric for your child’s fitness analysis, you’ll have to count manually.

-This device has a built in workout tracker feature that you can start and stop via the display.
+This device has a built-in workout tracker feature that you can start and stop via the display.
 But it’s not as accurate as the step tracker regardless.

 Letscom’s built-in heart rate monitor can track your child’s resting and peak pulse rate in the background, not to mention determine the intensity of their workout.
 It doesn’t have a heart rate zone and that’s fine because your child doesn’t need it anyway.

 This tracker’s built-in sleep monitor features deep, light, REM, and awake modes.
 And it works by movement detection.

 The biggest problem with the sleep monitor is that it resets all data at 12 A.M, which is to say that you have to wait until midnight to track your child’s sleeping patterns.